tanwasp/LunchBox-Android/intellij/doc/use_cases/manage-list.md

 :Select the restaurant list to manage;

 |App|
-:Display the selected restaurant list with option to edit;
+:Display the selected list with option to edit;

 |User|
     :Select an edit action: